SrijanBadhya/Debsoc/Running the PES Debsoc.md

 All in all, try and balance the both when you come for practice, that way you become a more well rounded debater.
 Cheers :)"

 The way he carefully did it was by approaching it as, "the only reason you speak more than you judge is because you haven't tried it out", and that's why they needed encouragement to try it out, which was a smart move.
 (It doesn't suffer as much from the flaw of suspicious marketing.)
+_If you try to replicate this text, some nuances might be missed, leading to a flop._

 **I think it's vital to inform people that judges also compete at tournaments, because we don't consciously inform this to new recruits.
 Someone new to debate would also never know that judges compete as well, so they're usually ignorant of this fact until their first tournament.
 This information shows that judging is a challenge worth pursuing, and makes people care about becoming better judges.** (If new debaters don't know that judges compete, then why would they want to register as an adj at a tournament.)